Notaries in Ancient Phoenicia, 1500 BC

 The marks made by the scribes, with a stylus on damp clay or papyrus, capture the sound of a word.
 This required an alphabet of individual letters.
 The letters were designed so most of the shapes are angular and straight to write quickly.

 It was comprised of 22 consonants, known as an abjad writing system, written right to left, with no vowels.
 The Greeks added vowels.
 The Romans made a few changes for the Latin alphabet, now the most widely used alphabetic writing system in the world.

-The alphabet was the first widespread phonetic script and affected social structures of many civilizations.
-Its simplicity allowed it to be used in many languages, and allowed common people to learn to read and write.
+The alphabet was the first widespread phonetic script and affected the social structures of many civilizations.
+Its simplicity allowed it to be used in many languages and allowed common people to learn to read and write.

 The alphabet provided a simple and easy way to keep track of trades.
 Since money was involved, people were highly motivated to learn the system.